Yonle/tssniff/README.md

                  TCP :6969
 ```

-The fake disk is a complete disk image containing an MBR partition table and an exFAT partition.
+The fake disk is a complete disk image containing an MBR partition table and a FAT32 partition by default.

+The filesystem can optionally be changed to exFAT.

 ## Usage